Partial Domain Adaptation without Domain Alignment: Intra Domain Structure Preserving

-where the first term represents the loss on data samples, which represents the empirical risk of the training data.
-The second term refers to the regularization term. $\mathcal{H}_K$ is the Hilbert space induced by kernel function $K(\cdot , \cdot)$.
-The main idea of this paper is to incorporate an appropriate regularization term to learn a classifier $f$ for target domain.
+where the first term refers to the loss function on data samples, which represents the empirical risk of the training data or the source domain.
+The second term refers to the regularization term of structural risk minimization (SRM) \cite{vapnik1999overview}.
+The third term refers to the regularization term of model adaptation and knowledge transfer. $\lambda$ and $\gamma$ are regularization hyper-parameters accordingly.
+The main idea of this paper is to incorporate an appropriate and theoretically derived regularization term $\mathcal{M}(f)$ to learn a classifier $f$.

-Specifically, we attempt to discard the domain alignment, since misalignment tends to do more harm than good in PDA \cite{cao2018partial} and even in UDA \cite{bouvier2020robust}.
+Specifically, we attempt to give up the domain alignment, since misalignment tends to do more harm than good in PDA \cite{cao2018partial} and even in UDA \cite{bouvier2020robust}.
 Motivated by the theoretical analysis, we turn to focus on the model smoothness.
-As a proof of concept, we assume that the data lies on a manifold and follow a recent study \cite{belkin2006manifold} to add a Laplacian regularization term to reduce the model smoothness $\epsilon$ \footnote{Here, we emphasize that such a strategy is only a simple attempt, which means that any other model smoothness trick such as consistency regularization \cite{chen2020simple, he2020momentum} can also be adopted to slove PDA/UDA.}.
+As a proof of concept, we assume that the data lies in a manifold and follow a study \cite{belkin2006manifold} and formulate $\mathcal{M}(f)$ as Intra Domain Structure Preserving \footnote{To realize the model smoothness, we also can incorporate other consistency regularization terms, such as implicit data disturbance (e.g., Jocabian norm ) and explicit data disturbance (e.g., robust constraint) by assuming the data lies in the Euclidean space \cite{chen2020simple, he2020momentum}.
+More details are listed in the Appendix D: }.